Kandej

-Kandej (كندج, also Romanized as Kandaj and Kondaj; also known as Kandījh and Kanj) is a village in Kharrazan Rural District, in the Central District of Tafresh County, Markazi Province, Iran.
-At the 2006 census, its population was 209, in 88 families.
+Kandej (كندج) (Note: Also romanized as Kandaj and Kondaj; also known as Kandījh and Kanj) is a village in Kharrazan Rural District of the Central District in Tafresh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 209 in 88 households.
+The following census in 2011 counted 171 people in 84 households.
+The 2016 census measured the population of the village as 137 people in 68 households.